JulianOstmo/connect-4-a-team/docs/BACKLOG.md

 ```
 GIVEN a grid with one disc
 AND Player 2 has their turn
-WHEN they take their turn
+THEN they choose a column
-THEN they choose a position
+AND they take their turn
-AND they choose same column
+THEN they choose same column
 AND place their disc on the grid
 AND then the turn alternates to Player 1
 ```